 15. Become a virtual event planner

-With the onset of the pandemic and the shift from in-person to virtual events, there was a boost in need for virtual event planning skills, as companies like 6Connex saw a 1,000% increase in demand.
+With the onset of the pandemic and the shift from in-person to virtual events, there was a boost in need for virtual event planning skills.
+And though many companies are returning back to the office, some changes have become permanent—with more remote workers and dispersed teams in a post-pandemic world.

 - Corporate conferences